 However, she has also spent her long summers in Feywild together with her (hag) grandmother, who have had a somewhat compromising effect on her.

 In real life, Tove enjoys reading seriously thick fantasy books, exploring the farthest reaches of Tyria in Guild Wars 2, and being bossed around by her cats.
 Tove writes and does all of the art for Midnight Tower.

-Erik Jorgensen is a level 9 war cleric called November Netherwood with a penchant for red clothes and tavern brawls.
+Erik plays a level 9 war cleric called November Netherwood with a penchant for red clothes and tavern brawls.

 In real life (bleh!), Erik reads weird fiction, writes even weirder crime novels, and is led around by an oversized springer spaniel.
 He writes and does the layout for Midnight Tower.